GoogleCloudPlatform/pubsec-declarative-toolkit/services/private-gke/client-experimentation/gke-autopilot/README.md

 These instructions will help you deploy a GKE Autopilot Cluster inside your project.

 > Pre-requisite: You must deploy an [autopilot](../../../private-kcc/client-experimentation/kcc-autopilot/deploy-kcc-autopilot.sh) or [standard](../../../private-kcc/client-experimentation/kcc-standard/deploy-kcc-standard.sh) Config Controller cluster before proceeding.
+Certain IAM permissions are applied using these scripts to give the yakima service account permissions to deploy the GKE required resources and clusters.

 ## Deployment Options